-The offering price of our common stock will be substantially higher than the as adjusted net tangible book value per share of our common stock.
+The initial public offering price of our common stock will be substantially higher than the as adjusted net tangible book value per share of our common stock.
 Therefore, if you purchase our common stock in this offering, you will pay a price per share of our common stock that substantially exceeds the book value of our tangible assets after subtracting our liabilities.
-Based on the assumed offering price of \$ per share, you will experience immediate dilution of \$ per share, representing the difference between our net tangible book value per share, after giving effect to this offering, and the offering price.
-Further, the future exercise of outstanding options and/or warrants to purchase shares of our common stock will cause you to experience additional dilution.
-See "Dilution."
+Based on an initial public offering price of \$ per share, you will experience immediate dilution of \$ per share, representing the difference between our net tangible book value per share, after giving effect to this offering, and the initial public offering price.
+Further, the issuance of any Ratchet Shares to the Crossover Investors, and the future exercise of any outstanding options and/or warrants to purchase shares of our common stock will cause you to experience additional dilution.
+See "Description of Capital Stock-Crossover Round" and "Dilution."